 Where the signatory is not the rights holder, an officer of the rights holder (if a corporate entity) or an attorney of the rights holder, and the Provider has a reasonable basis to believe that the Requester is unauthorized to act on behalf of the rights holder or seeks to verify a new or unknown Requester, the Provider may request, and the Requester shall provide, sufficient proof of authorization.

 III.
-Service Provider Action on Request
+Provider Action on Request

-Upon receipt of the verifiable evidence of wrongdoing set forth above in writing, Service Provider will take reasonable and prompt steps to investigate and respond appropriately to the request for disclosure, as follows:
+Upon receipt of the verifiable evidence of wrongdoing set forth above in writing, Provider will take reasonable and prompt steps to investigate and respond appropriately to the request for disclosure, as follows:

-Promptly notify the Customer about the complaint and disclosure request and request that the Customer respond to Service Provider within 15 calendar days.
+Promptly notify the Customer about the complaint and disclosure request and request that the Customer respond to Provider within 15 calendar days.
 Provider shall advise the Customer that if the Customer believes there are legitimate reason(s) to object to disclosure, the Customer must disclose these reasons to the Provider and authorize the Provider to communicate such reason(s) to the Requester; and

-Within 3 calendar days after receiving the Customer’s response, or 1 calendar day after the time for Customer’s response has passed, Service Provider shall/is encouraged but not required to take one of the following actions:
+Within 5 calendar days after receiving the Customer’s response, or 1 calendar day after the time for Customer’s response has passed, Provider shall take one of the following actions:

-disclose to Requester using secure communication channels the name, mailing address, and contact information for service of process that it has for Customer; or
+disclose to Requester using secure communication channels the contact information it has for Customer that would ordinarily appear in the publicly accessible Whois for non-proxy/privacy registration; or

 state to Requester in writing or by electronic communication its specific reasons for refusing to disclose.